awsdocs/amazon-athena-user-guide/doc_source/partition-projection-setting-up.md

 1. Enable partition projection for the table\.

+**Note**
+Before you add partition projection properties to an existing table, the partition column for which you are setting up partition projection properties must already exist in the table schema\.
+If the partition column does not yet exist, you must add a partition column to the existing table manually\.
+AWS Glue does not perform this step for you automatically\.

-This section shows how to set these table properties for AWS Glue\.
+This section shows how to set the table properties for AWS Glue\.
 To set them, you can use the AWS Glue console, Athena [CREATE TABLE](create-table.md) queries, or [AWS Glue API](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api.html) operations\.
 The following procedure shows how to set the properties in the AWS Glue console\.

 **To configure and enable partition projection using the AWS Glue console**